MateoNitro550/MateoNitro550.github.io/_posts/_en/2024-12-02-Monitors-Hack-The-Box.md

 ![31](https://raw.githubusercontent.com/MateoNitro550/MateoNitro550.github.io/main/assets/2024-10-21-Monitors-Hack-The-Box/31.png){:class="blog-image" onclick="expandImage(this)"}

-To check, we can search online in the _Exploit Database_ or directly from the console using `searchsploit`:
+To check, we can search online on _Exploit Database_ or directly from the console using `searchsploit`:

 ```
 searchsploit cacti 1.2.12